 - Do not buy shredded or halved cabbage as the vitamin C content reduces once it is cut.

-Here are some simple ways to include cabbage in your pregnancy diet.
+Here are some simple ways to include cabbage in your diet as a part of your prenatal nutrition.

 - Roast chopped cabbage and drizzle it with olive oil, minced garlic and cracked black pepper.